aglee-prog/span_corner_test/README.md

 ### No turns detected
 Verify that the correct species model (rats or mice) was selected and that the animal remains visible throughout the recording.

+## Contact

+For questions about the software or its use, please open a GitHub issue.

+For research-related questions, contact:
+Vitalii Kuznetsov — [vitalii.kuznetsov.dev@gmail.com]

 ## License

 This project is primarily licensed under the GNU Lesser General Public License v3.0.
 Note that the software is provided “as is”, without warranty of any kind, express or implied.